-Australia hooker Tatafu Polota-Nau is set to miss the summer
+Lions 2013: Australia's Tatafu Polota-Nau set to miss out

 But coach Robbie Deans is hoping Brumbies flanker George Smith will be fit despite sustaining a knee injury.

 Polota-Nau, 27, and 32-year-old Smith were injured in New South Wales Waratahs's 28-22 Super 15 victory over the Brumbies on Saturday.

 Deans will name his preliminary 25-man squad for the Lions series on Sunday.